surajwarbhe/ansible_task_14.3/README.md

-# ansible_task_14.3
+🔰 14.3 Create an Ansible Playbook which will dynamically load the variable file named same as OS_name and just by using the variable names we can Configure our target node.
-Create an Ansible Playbook which will dynamically load the variable file named same as OS_name and just by using the variable names we can Configure our target node.( Note: No need to use when keyword here. )
+(Note: No need to use when keyword here.)